 Applications on Beam are run inside containers.
-A container is a lightweight VM that packages a set of software packages required by your application.
+A container is like a lightweight VM that packages a set of software packages required by your application.
+The benefit of using containers is portability.
+The required runtime environment is packaged alongside the application.

 Containers are based on container images which are instructions for how a container should be built.